azartech/Flex-Bison-Calculator/README.md

 ```

 # Usage
+First of all, please make sure that both Flex and Bison are installed.
 To use the calculator, clone the project.
 Open command prompt and ```cd``` to the directory.
 Then use the following commands.
 If there were warnings, ignore them.
 ```
 bison -d -y calc.y